exercism/website-copy/mentors/README.md

       "avatar_url": null,
       "bio": "I love Go for its simplicity and consistency.
 I've written Go professionally, and also use it for open source projects."
     }

+Note: Watch out for the amount of needed whitespace, after the { every line is indented by 2 spaces until the }.

 Aim for approximately 200-250 characters for the bio.